pborlongan/Intermediate-App-Dev/InClass-01-Practice.md

     - Change the connection string name to "GroceryListDB"
     - Check Tables only when asked which database objects are needed
 2. Add ErrorMessage to ```[Required]``` entities.
-3. Add the not mapping properties
+3. Add the not mapped properties

     ```csharp
         private string _FullName;